microsoft/DynamicTelemetry/docs/docs/index.md

-In this introduction, lets explore a hypothetical new telemetry experience that blends traditional symbolic debuggers with advanced new complements to your existing OpenTelemetry assets and workflows ... innovators from diverse backgrounds.
+In this introduction, lets explore a hypothetical new telemetry experience that blends traditional symbolic debuggers with advanced new complements to your existing OpenTelemetry assets and workflow.
+We are innovators from diverse technical backgrounds.
 Key contributors include authors and key contributors from the Linux kernel, Windows kernel, OpenTelemetry, countless pieces of middleware, eBPF, compilers, and runtimes.
 Our software is running in most Linux and Windows operating systems, cloud hosts, and mobile devices worldwide.
 Our documents aim to provide a comprehensive guide, reflecting on past developments and looking forward to future advancements.

 ***Dynamic Telemetry is our Shared Vision***; and we welcome your contributions.
 If you're a software innovator in this field,, we hope our documentation